 The Tablas Creek Vineyard Extra Virgin Olive Oil is a blend of mostly Manzanilla and a few Mission olives, grown on our 120-acre certified organic estate vineyard.
 We have roughly 100 trees that line our roads.
 We harvest these trees by hand in late November each year, our last harvest of the vintage.
 Depending on the year, we get between 25 and 50 gallons of oil.

-The fruit was harvested into half-ton picking bins and estate processed for the first time this year using the marvelous mobile olive press from our friends Yves adn Clotilde Julien of Olea Farm.
+The fruit was harvested into half-ton picking bins and estate processed for the first time this year using the marvelous mobile olive press from our friends Yves and Clotilde Julien of Olea Farm.
 Yves and Clotilde's press (which they've named "Mill On Wheels") includes components -- some imported from Italy and some made locally -- that wash the olives and separate them from any leaf or stem material, that crush the olives into paste, that separate the liquids from the solids, and finally that uses a centrifuge to separate the oil from the water.
-The oil will settle in our cellar for two months, and then be bottled: estate grown, certified organic Tablas Creek olive oil.
+The oil settled in our cellar for two months, and then was bottled: estate grown, certified organic Tablas Creek olive oil.

 Our olive oil is certified Extra Virgin by the California Olive Oil Council.

 Join founders Robert and Barbara Haas and Winemaker Neil Collins on an intimate river cruise up the Rhone Valley from Avignon to Lyon August 2-9, 2015.
 Daily shore tours include a behind-the-scenes visit to Chateau de Beaucastel.
 Details »

 We are thrilled that both our 2013 Dianthus and 2013 Patelin de Tablas Rosé received 91 points from Wine Advocate, as well as recommendations from the Wine Spectator and from the New York Times.
 We expect both to be out of stock by August, so if you want some, act soon.
 Order » Browse recent press »